CharlyMannion/Helping_Heart/README.md

 * Have fun!

 ## Approach
-* When we had agreed our objectives, we defined the idea for our app
+* When we had agreed our objectives, we discussed ideas for our app
+* It quickly became apparent that we all wanted to build something fun, a game!
+* We originally came up with 3 different game ideas, which we pitched to the Northcoders tutors
+* After receiving feedback on our pitch, we decided on the idea we wanted to pursue
-* We wrote user stories and added them to a trello board
+* We wrote user stories for our game, and added them to a trello board
 * With the idea in place, we began exploring the possible technologies
 * We decided to use Phaser with React, and keep the back end really simple
-* The team began by spiking React in small applications
+* The team began by spiking React and Phaser in small applications
-* When we felt we had a basic understanding of the technology, we defined our MVP
+* When we felt we had a basic understanding of the technology, we confirmed our MVP and broke down the user stories into tasks or tickets
-* We defined our first week long sprint, to build our MVP, and began working on tickets in pairs
+* We began working on these tickets in pairs
 * We stuck to our objectives and had daily stand-ups, check-ins retros, and knowledge sharing sessions
+* We swapped pairs and tasks regularly to ensure we all had a good grasp of the application
+* We mob programmed to solve any difficult problems we encountered
-* We used a Trello board to track our progress
+* We used our Trello board within our stand ups to track our progress
 ![Screenshot 2020-11-06 at 13 40 49](https://user-images.githubusercontent.com/28218869/98372522-caa37e80-2035-11eb-9b00-8cdcd1552c5b.png)

 ## Technologies Used